-Prior to the Reorganization, each Subsidiary elected to be treated as an "S" corporation under Subchapter S of the Code and comparable state tax laws.
-On November 19, 1996, the Subsidiaries' S corporation status was terminated (the "S Termination Date").
-Prior to the S Termination Date, the Company declared a distribution to the Original Stockholders that included all of the Subsidiaries' previously earned and undistributed S corporation earnings through the S Termination Date (the "S Corporation Distribution").
-As of the date of the Reorganization, the Subsidiaries' aggregate undistributed taxable S corporation earnings were \$86.5 million.
-The S Corporation Distribution was distributed in the form of promissory notes, which are expected to be paid during 1997, bearing interest at 6% per annum.
-From the proceeds of the Underwritten Offerings, \$15.0 million was used to pay a portion of the S Distribution Notes, leaving an unpaid S Distribution Note balance of \$71.5 million at December 31, 1996.
+Prior to the Reorganization, each Subsidiary involved elected to be treated as an "S" corporation under Subchapter S of the Code and comparable state tax laws.
+On November 19, 1996, the S corporation status of such Subsidiaries was terminated (the "S Termination Date").
+Prior to the S Termination Date, the Company declared a distribution to the Orininal Stockholders that included all of such Subsidiaries' previously earned and undistributed S corporation earnings through the S Termination Date (the "S Corporation Distribution").
+As of the date of the Reorganization, such Subsidiaries' aggregate undistributed taxable S corporation earnings were \$86.5 million.
+The S Corporation Distribution was distributed in the form of promissory notes bearing interest at 6% per annum (the "S Distribution Notes").
+On April 4, 1997, the Company paid the outstanding S Distribution Notes balances together with the related interest expense due.
+The Original Stockholders, which include Messrs.
+Blake M. Roney, Steven J. Lund and Keith R. Halls, who during 1997 served and continue to serve as officers and directors of the Company, were holders of the S Distribution Notes.

-Control By Existing Stockholders
+Control By Original Stockholders

-As of March 3, 1997, approximately 98.4% of the combined voting power of the outstanding shares of Common Stock was held by the Original Stockholders and certain of their affiliates.
-Consequently, as of such date, the Original Stockholders and certain of their affiliates had the ability, acting in concert, to elect all directors of the Company and approve any action requiring approval by a majority of the stockholders of the Company.
-As of March 3, 1997, certain of the Original Stockholders also owned 100% of the outstanding shares of NSI.
-As a result of this ownership, these Original Stockholders will consider the short-term and the long-term impact of all stockholder decisions on the consolidated financial results of NSI and the Company.
-The interests of NSI, on the one hand, and of the Company, on the other hand, may differ from time to time.
+As of March 5, 1998, approximately 98% of the combined voting power of the outstanding shares of Common Stock was held by the Original Stockholders and certain of their affiliates.
+Consequently, as of such date, the Original Stockholders and certain of their affiliates have the ability, acting in concert, to elect all directors of the Company and approve any action requiring approval by a majority of the stockholders of the Company.

+Acquisition of NSI